Kalindro/luxmed-appointments-hunter/README.md

 text files on the first run. `doctor_name` and `clinic_name` are optional - to dial in the search (they can be left empty).
 ___
+You can also run it as docker container where the environmental variables should be provided, the same that can be passed here in `.env` file.
+___
 Please be advised that running too many queries against LuxMed API may result in locking your LuxMed account.
 Breaching the 'fair use policy' for the first time locks the account temporarily for 1 day.
 Breaching it again locks it indefinitely and manual intervention with "Patient Portal Support" is required to unlock it.